aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/columns/group/_index.md

 | storageName    | string  | query    | Name of the storage service where the file is located.                      |

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostGroupWorksheetColumns) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

-### Prerequisites

-1. Generate a client ID/secret and obtain an OAuth 2.0 access token.
-2. Upload the workbook to the desired storage location (if it is not already present).

 ### cURL Example